 - Average cash advance APR: 25.35%, little changed since April 2020.

 - Highest cash advance APR: A steep 36%, as charged by both the Fortiva Credit Card and First PREMIER Bank Gold Mastercard.

 Penalty Interest Rates

-If you fall seriously behind on your monthly credit card payments, exceed your credit limit, or if your bank returns a monthly payment, your standard purchase APR may be raised to the penalty interest rate.
+If you fall seriously behind on your monthly credit card payments, exceed your credit limit, or your bank returns a monthly payment, your standard purchase APR may be raised to the penalty interest rate.
 The penalty rate (also called the default rate) is the highest interest rate card issuers charge.
 While not all credit cards charge penalty rates, many do, including 107 of the cards surveyed for this report (about 34%).

 - Average penalty APR: Based on our card sample, the average default rate is 28.58%, 8.38 percentage points higher than the average purchase APR.
 However, the average penalty rate has been slowly inching down since June 2020.

 - Highest penalty APR: 29.99% is a popular penalty, as 51 cards in our database charge it.
 The highest penalty rate once exceeded 30%, but some issuers dialed back those steep rates between August and October 2020.